streamlit/docs/content/streamlit-cloud/get-started/share-your-app/index.md

 3. **Add Viewers in Settings.**

-   You can choose to allow anyone from a domain, for example allowing "foo.corp" would allow anyone with an email from foo.corp.
-Or you can choose to allow only selected viewers based on their individual emails.
+   You can choose to allow only selected viewers based on their individual emails.
 Make sure to enter them as a line-separated list.

    ![Add viewers](/images/streamlit-cloud/add-viewers.png)